technofocus-pte/cpltextnsibltdeepdepth/Lab 5/Lab 5 - Creating a Custom AI Agent with Azure AI Foundry and search integration.md

    ![A screenshot of a computer Description automatically generated](./media/image7.png)

-## Task 2: Create an Azure AI Hub resource aand project
+## Task 2: Create an Azure AI Hub resource and project

 1. Select **Azure AI Foundry** from the Azure portal **Home** page.